RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

- * New transform: Canon ETW1 word processor
+ * New transforms: Canon ETW1 word processor, IBM Displaywriter

+ * New function: ExtractDisplaywriterFiles - extract EBCDIC files from Displaywriter 8" disk images

  * New function: ExtractSeawellFiles - extract files from Seawell DOS (early 6502-based DOS) 8" disk images

 Transformenator introduction: